Luke Murray: Early life

-Murray was born on April 1, 1985 to actor Bill Murray and Margaret Kelly.
+Murray was born to actor Bill Murray and Margaret Kelly.
+He grew up in Palisades, New York.
 He attended St. Luke's School in New Canaan, Connecticut, where he played basketball and football.
 Murray attended Fairfield University and graduated in 2007.
-He began coaching AAU basketball during his freshman year at Fairfield.
+He began coaching Amateur Athletic Union (AAU) basketball during his freshman year at Fairfield.
 He later served as an assistant on an AAU team coached by former Boston Celtics head coach John Carroll during his final years in college.

 Coaching career

 Murray began his college coaching career in 2007 as the director of basketball operations at Quinnipiac under coach Tom Moore.
 After one season he was hired as an assistant coach at Post University.
 Murray left Post to take a graduate assistant position at Arizona in 2009.

-Murray was hired as an assistant coach at Wagner by head coach Dan Hurley.
-He was hired to the coaching staff at Towson in 2011.
-Murray was hired at Rhode Island, reuniting him with Hurley.
+In 2010, Murray was hired as an assistant coach at Wagner by head coach Dan Hurley.
+He joined to the coaching staff at Towson in 2011 before reuniting as an assistant with Hurley at Rhode Island in 2013.

-Murray was hired to head coach Chris Mack's staff at Xavier in 2015 after two seasons at Rhode Island.
+Murray was hired by head coach Chris Mack at Xavier in 2015 after two seasons at Rhode Island.
 He followed Mack when he was hired as the head coach at Louisville in 2018.
-Murray also served as the primary recruiter for the Cardinals in addition to his assistant coaching duties.
-His contract was not renewed at the end of the 2020–2021 season.
+There, Murray served as the primary recruiter for the Cardinals in addition to his assistant coaching duties.
+His contract was not renewed at the end of the 2020–21 season.

 Murray was hired a third time by Dan Hurley, now the head coach at UConn, on May 3, 2021.
-He began coordinating the Huskies offense prior to the start of the team's 2022–2023 national championship season.
+He began coordinating the Huskies' offense prior to the start of the team's 2022–23 national championship season.
 He continued as offensive coordinator the following season as UConn repeated as national champion.

-Murray signed a three-year contract extension on July 8, 2024.
+Murray signed a three-year contract extension on July 8, 2024 to stay with Hurley and UConn.

+On March 26, 2026, Murray was hired as the head coach of the Boston College Eagles men's basketball, replacing Earl Grant.